20000607-lxc/BERT-NER-Pytorch-master/README.md

 2.The transformers used in the original project is still in `models.transformers` but it is the lower version and using it causes bugs.

+3. for the chinese pretrained gpt2, I use the published model from "uer/gpt2-chinese-cluecorpussmall"

 ### requirement